 Treating migraines all depends on the underlying condition; ibuprofen, and other painkillers which can help treat symptoms.
 However, if you feel that you would rather treat your migraine with a more natural remedy, then cannabis could be a treatment option for you.
 If you want to read up on migraines and CBD oil click here.

 One of the most common causes of migraines is stress.
 Other migraines triggers are:

 Cannabinoids are found in all humans and animals other than insects.
 They are a part of our endocannabinoid system (ECS) which essentially is a main system in the human body that affects and links our hormones, immune system, and central nervous system.
 These cannabinoids protect our brains and bodies from harm.
-Cannabinoids are also found in the cannabis plant.
-It is uncertain how many types of cannabinoids there are in the cannabis plant but scientists estimate that there are over 100 different types of cannabinoids found in just the cannabis plant alone.
+Cannabinoids are also found in cannabis.
+It is uncertain how many types of cannabinoids there are in cannabis but scientists estimate that there are over 100 different types of cannabinoids found in just cannabis alone.

 If you want to start using medical cannabis to treat your migraines you should consult your doctor or seek advice from a medical professional.
 It is important to carry out this task because dosing with cannabis is extremely important.
 There is a fine line between taking to much or taking too little.
 If you do not get the correct dosage, it might not help treat your migraines.
 Taking too much is still not overly concerning because it’s practically impossible to overdose on cannabis, but proper dosing assures your comfort.